andresantoro/Brain_HORS/Core_code/README.md

 3. A file .hd5 will contain the information about the homological scaffold (_default is the frequency scaffold_).
 The format is a dictionary, where the key corresponds to time (N.B. julia starts from 1 rather than from 0), whereas the value encodes the weighted adjacency matrix of the scaffold.
 4. A file .hd5 will contain the information about the list of violating triangles.
 The format is a dictionary, where the key corresponds to time (N.B. julia starts from 1 rather than from 0), whereas the values are encoded in a the list of size (N choose 3) violating triangles, where zeros correspond to non-violating triangles.

-Launching the code with `-h` will show all the different options for launching the code.
+If you use `-h`, it will show all the different options for launching the code.

-## N.B.
+### N.B.
 The Hypercomplexity and the corresponding contributes are computed considering an in-house conversion of the sliced Wasserstein distance between the persistence diagrams.
-The results are slightly different from the python code in the RHOSTS code for the following reasons:
+The results are slightly different (up to some numerical rounding) from the python code in the RHOSTS code for the following reasons:
-- The sliced Wasserstein distance function (defult option) is a Julia conversion of the python code https://github.com/scikit-tda/persim/blob/master/persim/sliced_wasserstein.py
+- The sliced Wasserstein distance function (default option) is a Julia conversion of the python code https://github.com/scikit-tda/persim/blob/master/persim/sliced_wasserstein.py

-- To speed-up the computation, the python code relies on the Sliced Wasserstein distance rather than the proper Wasserstein distance (The sliced Wasserstein is an approximation of the "true" Wasserstain metric).
-The julia code has the option to rely on the true Wasserstein metric, which is similar in terms of computational time.
+- To speed-up the computation, the original python code relied on the Sliced Wasserstein distance rather than the proper Wasserstein distance (The sliced Wasserstein is an approximation of the "true" Wasserstain metric).
+The julia code has the additional option to rely on the true Wasserstein metric, which in Julia is much faster.
 Use the option `-w` to rely on the true Wasserstein metric.

 - The Wasserstein in python provides the shortest distance with respect to the empty persistence diagram (i.e. diagonal), which for a selected point in the diagram the distance *D* corresponds the segment perpendicular to the diagonal.
 The implementation in Julia provides instead the hypotenuse of the triangle, i.e. the Julia code provides $\bar{D}= D / \sqrt{2}$.